obadul024/smallClassify/README.md

 # WE ARE TRAINING ON FIVE CLASSES/ ACTORS
 1. We Are training the model to recognise the five actors who played superman in the last 2 decades
-2. Create the 'supermen' folder.
+2. Create the 'supermen' folder in this directory, aka root.
 The folder structure is as follows
              ---- > supermen {cavill, welling, hoeclin, reeves, routh}